Developing lifelong learners in a specially prepared environment

 Milwaukee Public Schools offers the nation’s largest collection of public Montessori schools.

-She developed educational plans based on the natural behavior of a child, untouched by adult commands, classroom competition or regimented schedules.
-Dr. Montessori’s philosophy remains the foundation of an astounding educational practice today.
+She developed education plans based on the natural behavior of a child untouched by adult commands, classroom competition, or regimented schedules.
+Dr. Montessori’s philosophy remains the foundation of an astounding education practice today.

 A Montessori education is developed to foster lifelong learners and self-sufficient problem solvers.
 Classrooms exhibit distinctive characteristics, including multi-graded students and flexible schedules that allow students blocks of uninterrupted time to pursue their own educational interests.

-Learning takes place through the senses, as students manipulate materials to enhance concentration and coordination while interacting with peers.
+Learning takes place through the senses as students manipulate materials to enhance concentration and coordination while they interact with peers.
 Teachers balance freedom and structure, guiding students along in self-discovery and helping them create their own individual learning plan.

 Classroom materials and activities are carefully designed to develop physical, intellectual, creative, and social independence.
 A Montessori teacher considers each student as a whole, recognizing that a student’s physical, mental, emotional, and social well-being is intricately involved in the learning process.
 Classroom atmospheres encourage respect for the self and others, social support, cooperative learning, and peer-to-peer teaching.

 Montessori teachers place great focus on developing a partnership with families.
 The family plays an important role in student growth and development, and Montessori teachers and staff aim for students to consider self-discovery as an interactive activity that continues within the home alongside family members.
 A Montessori education encourages families to help young learners realize their own unique talents and interests while they develop a healthy curiosity about the world.